mzrimsek/server-config/README.md

 [Portainer](https://www.portainer.io/) is highly recommended as an easy-to-use interface to manage your containers.
 By and large, each `docker-compose.yml` is deployed as a stack to take advantage of environment variable substitution and to allow control of the configurations through the Portainer interface.

-Which projects are run as integrated stacks are noted below.
-External stacks are run on the host machine using Docker Compose, a .env file, and a script - these are mostly stacks that are vital infrastructure for other containers.

 After getting Portainer running, getting the networking stack running next is probably the most sensible route to go.
-Script and docker-compose setup included.

 Optionally, allowing ssh access makes orchestrating this all remotely much easier.

-Script included.
+As a side note, many of these setups also include Kubernetes configurations.
+If that is of interest, there is a corresponding folder that details how a cluster can be created.
+Due to Portainer's ability to manage Kubernetes clusters, it's likely still useful to have Portainer up and running, if only to add the cluster as an agent endpoint.

 ## Portainer